einSelbst/overnext/README.md

 ## Next.js Configuration

-- I used to use `target: 'serverless'` in nextjs config because netlify once told me so but this is not adviced and now I use `target: 'experimental-serverless-trace'`
+- I used to use `target: 'serverless'` in nextjs config because netlify once told me so but this is [not adviced](https://github.com/vercel/next.js/issues/20487#issuecomment-753884085) and doesn't work with the sentry plugin so now I use `target: 'experimental-serverless-trace'`

 ### Features